AndreaOrru/andreaorru.github.io-archived/_drafts/static-recompilation.md

 not completely reversable at static time.
 Heuristics can yield both false positives and false negatives.
 The whole process is thus very error prone.

-The current state of the art for disassemblers is [IDA Pro](https://www.hex-rays.com).
-Unfortunately, its support for 65816 and SNES ROMs is quite limited and inadequate for our purposes.
-Furthermore, it's a *very* expensive piece of software.
-Looks like we are on our own here.

 And of course, disassembling is just the beginning.
 We have to discover where the various pieces of graphics are, when and how they are sent to the screen, what's their format and how to convert it to so it's compatible with the Nintendo DS.
 There are countless of other small details: